globeandmail/facebook-political-ads/README.md

 - **[`fbpac-extension`](https://github.com/globeandmail/fbpac-extension)**: The browser extension that monitors your Facebook feed and sends ads data to the app.
 - **[`fbpac-api`](https://github.com/globeandmail/fbpac-api)**: Rails app.
 Serves API for React portion of website (public-facing, if applicable, and admin); manages login for admin dashboard; serves entire Targeting Breakdown page.
 Runs on Amazon ECS.
 - **[`fbpac-backend`](https://github.com/globeandmail/fbpac-backend)**: Rust app.
 Receives ads and ad ratings submitted by extension users; serves a rudimentary feed for Ads Others Are Seeing tab in extension; serves assets for website.
 Runs on Amazon ECS.
-- **[`fbpac-classifier`](https://github.com/globeandmail/fbpac-classifier)**: Python scripts for building a model to train a model to predict whether an ad is political given its text, along with scripts for updating each database record with that prediction.
+- **[`fbpac-classifier`](https://github.com/globeandmail/fbpac-classifier)**: Python scripts for building a model to predict whether an ad is political given its text, along with scripts for updating each database record with that prediction.
 Runs on Amazon ECS.
 - **[`fbpac-archiver`](https://github.com/globeandmail/fbpac-archiver)**: A cron to archive the database to a CSV file weekly for analysis, if necessary.
 Runs on Amazon ECS.
 - **[`fbpac-page`](https://github.com/globeandmail/fbpac-page)**: A simple site showing how to install the ad collector and explaining WTF the FBPAC project is.